 The Safety Assessment Report (Attachment 2) evaluated this issue and concluded that the permission for urea as a microbial nutrient and microbial nutrient adjunct should be excluded for alcoholic beverages to reduce the formation of ethyl carbamate in such products.
 This is fully discussed in the relevant section (urea) of the Safety Assessment Report, and the outcome discussed in section 5.4.4 where limitations have been proposed to permissions due to safety concerns.

 5.5.2 Obsolete processing aids

-One submitter did not support the removal of 'obsolete' processing aids, which has been discussed in section 5.2.
+One submitter did not support the removal of 'obsolete' processing aids.